Disability / Police / Police powers / What if I'm arrested?

 Pace Code C says you should be classified as ‘vulnerable’ if you have a mental health condition or “mental disorder”, and this condition or disorder means that:

-• you have difficulty understanding fully or communicating fully about what is happening to you at the police station
+- it’s difficult for you to fully understand or you’re confused about what’s happening to you at the police station

-• you do what others tell you and agree to their suggestions without meaning to or without questioning them.
+- you do what others tell you and agree to what they say without meaning to or without questioning them.

 What’s a mental disorder?